10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 • Recent posts.
 As much as possible, try to link to a page with a publish (or update) date within the last couple of years.

 • Original sources.
-When citing a statistic or fact, make sure to link to the original source whenever possible.
+When citing a statistic or fact, link to the original source whenever possible.

-Adding relevant, value-adding external links to your blog posts, is a great way to solidify the on-page SEO of your article, as it helps build trust with both your readers and search engines.
+Adding relevant, value-adding external links to your blog posts is a great way to solidify the on-page SEO of your article, as it helps build trust with your readers and search engines.

 Internal Links in On-Page SEO